 All roads and pavements should be properly maintained and safe for vehicles and pedestrians to use.
 Potholes, cracks in road surfaces or poorly planned junctions and road markings can be dangerous for road users.

-If your accident was caused by poor road conditions, then your claim will be made against whoever is responsible for that stretch of road – usually the local council or Highways Agency.
+If your accident was caused by poor road conditions or by hazards such as diesel spills, drain covers or debris, then your claim will be made against whoever is responsible for that stretch of road – usually the local council or Highways Agency.

 This video gives a basic over of the claims process for road traffic accidents, and information on the fast-track system.